 By closing an annual financing gap of $39 billion, we can ensure that every child attends pre-primary, primary, and secondary school.
 The key to achieving universal education by 2040 lies in investment as we will need more schools to house students and millions of more teachers.
 Governments, in addition to making education compulsory, could open up education for more people by covering the cost of tuition, textbooks, uniforms and transport for those who can’t afford it.
 As each country faces different challenges and barriers to education, creative country-led education solutions will be instrumental in closing the education gap.
 Amazing examples of how this works can already be seen around the globe.

 In Burkina Faso, building “girl-friendly” schools in rural areas closer to where students live, and providing separate bathroom facilities and school meals, has seen the enrollment of girls skyrocket.
 The Family Grant (Bolsa Familia) program in Brazil, which pays parents a stipend in return for sending their kids to school, has been incredibly successful not just in getting children to go to school but also in expanding basic health immunisations.
 In Bangladesh, a girls’ scholarship program nearly quadrupled the number of girls enrolled in secondary school.
-Technology also has a huge role to play in expanding access to education by enabling innovative new ways of teaching and learning.BECOME AN AMBASSADOR
+Technology also has a huge role to play in expanding access to education by enabling innovative new ways of teaching and learning.DONATE

 In short?
 Everyone!
 Universal education affects us all and everyone, at all levels of society, has a role to play in making this a reality.
 Multilateral and intergovernmental agencies, governments, philanthropists, the private sector, and many others can support global access to education by providing technical and financial assistance.
 At a community level, we can take an active role in raising awareness and promoting the right to education, supporting education initiatives and holding our Governments accountable.
 Getting the message out is crucial!
 If people know their rights, then they are empowered to claim them.